Bitter Suites to Succubi: Release

 Bitter Suites to Succubi was released on 22 May 2001 on the band's own record label Abracadaver.
 It reached number 63 in the UK Albums Chart.

 The Special Edition features a teaser for the video for "Born in a Burial Gown" as ROM content, along with a trailer for Cradle of Fear and a "Gallery of the Grotesque" (containing the sleeve art).
 The Special Edition's track listing misspells "Scorched Earth Erotica" as "Scorched Earth Erotics".
 Early copies of the CD subtitled "The Black Goddess Rises II" with "Ebon Nemesis".

-In October 2011 it was awarded a gold certification from the Independent Music Companies Association which indicated sales of at least 75,000 copies throughout Europe.
+In October 2011 it was awarded a gold certification from the Independent Music Companies Association indicating sales of at least 75,000 copies throughout Europe.

 Reception

 AllMusic described it as "a somewhat illogically tossed salad of Cradle of Filth tracks" and "uneven at best".